Amazon is poorly vetting Alexa’s user-submitted answers

 The questions in Alexa Answers come from Alexa customers who ask questions to which the assistant doesn’t have an answer.
 Once a question has been asked a certain number of times — Amazon declined to say how many — it makes its way onto the Alexa Answers portal, where it’s fair game for anyone with an Amazon account.
 As a result, different answers to nearly identical questions emerge often.

 It’s easy to see how this can be abused.
 For instance, the question “What plants are bad for cats?” has two answers of varying helpfulness: “poison ivy and my moms cooking” and “Poinsettias.”
-The former is likely meant in jest, but it stands in contrast to the detailed list Google Assistant provides from PetMD.com
+The former is likely meant in jest, but it stands in contrast to the detailed list Google Assistant provides from PetMD.com.

 Questions in Alexa Answers are transcribed using Alexa’s imperfect text-to-speech engine, which leaves answerers in the position of making best guesses as to the questioner’s meaning.
 For example, one user assumed that “siki sauce” in the question “What is sat siki sauce?” was intended to be “tzatziki sauce,” and that “mick” in “How much is mick romney worth?” was a butchering of “Mitt” (referring to former Massachusetts governor Mitt Romney).
 But they don’t always get it right.
 One user responded to the question “How do dolphins breed?” with “Dolphins are mammals and breathe with the lungs,” presumably assuming “breed” was meant to be “breathe.”